alentoghostflame/nextcord/docs/interactions.rst

 The way sub-commands work is that you make a normal slash command that will never be called, and then make the sub-commands and have them do the work of real slash commands.
 There is no difference with slash commands and sub-commands.
 The only thing you will need to change is functions.

-As shown in the demonstration below you make a main slash command or a dummy slash command and build sub-commands off it
+As shown in the demonstration below you make a main slash command or a dummy slash command and build sub-commands off it.

 .. code-block:: python3